petrjanda/node-cqrs/examples/bank/readme.md

 part of the account state.

 The whole class implementation has 3 major parts: constructor, business commands and event handlers.
-Lets take a look at each part.
+Constructor just implement inharitance from aggregate so lets take a look at commands.

-Constructor is relatively simple, only think, which is done here, is the inharitance from Aggregate class, so Account get all the Aggregate specific behavior.

-The business commands are much more interesting.
-Each command is supposed to do some action on your aggregate.
-It should always be modeling the real world behavior.
+Commands are supposed to do some action on your aggregate.
+They should always be modeling the real world behavior.
 There is no CRUD!
 Who has ever seen delete action on the account?
 What is that supposed to do?
 Instead bank object would have .deposit(), .withdraw(), .transfer() are valid account operations.

 ```javascript
 Account.prototype.deposit = function(amount) {